AC888221/free-genai-bootcamp-2025/opea-comps-w3/report.md

 Ensured that the system can handle audio generation failures gracefully without affecting the text response.
 Verified that the application provides meaningful feedback to users regarding the status of their requests.
 These actions collectively enhance the robustness, reliability, and user experience of the OPEA system, particularly in handling TTS requests.

+Progress Report on OPEA Development
+Enhanced TTS Request Handling:
+Implemented a fallback mechanism to try multiple TTS endpoints.
+Added detailed logging for each TTS request attempt, including payload formats and responses.
+Improved Error Handling:
+Enhanced error messages to provide more context on failures.
+Implemented size validation for audio responses to ensure valid content.
+Debugging Capabilities:
+Introduced a debug endpoint (/debug/tts-info) to inspect TTS service configuration and available endpoints.
+Added comprehensive logging for all components, including separate log files for the main service, LLM, TTS, and HTTP requests.
+Logging Configuration:
+Set up rotating log files to manage disk space effectively.
+Included detailed request and response logging, capturing headers and payloads for better traceability.
+Service Restart and Testing:
+Restarted the service to apply changes and ensure new logging and error handling mechanisms are in place.
+Suggested using the debug endpoint and checking log files to diagnose issues with the TTS service.

+Progress Report on OPEA Development
+Initial Setup and Configuration:
+Reviewed the docker-compose.yml file to understand service configurations and dependencies.
+Ensured that the TTS service (tts-gptsovits) and LLM service (vllm-openvino-arc) were correctly defined and accessible.
+Code Modifications:
+Updated the server.py file to implement a health check endpoint that verifies the status of the TTS and LLM services.
+Modified the generate_tts_audio function to save audio files locally and return their paths for playback in the Streamlit interface.
+Ensured that the TTS model used (microsoft/speecht5_tts) was consistent with the successful curl command.
+Streamlit Interface Enhancements:
+Updated the MegaTalk.py file to handle audio playback without causing nested expander errors.
+Implemented a column layout for displaying conversation history, improving the user interface.
+Error Handling and Logging:
+Enhanced error logging in the health check to provide more detailed information about service status.
+Implemented checks for valid responses from the TTS service and LLM service during health checks.
+Testing and Debugging:
+Suggested using curl commands to test the TTS service directly and verify its functionality.
+Provided instructions for checking logs of various services to identify and troubleshoot errors.
+Final Steps:
+Recommended rebuilding and restarting the Docker services to apply all changes.
+Requested log outputs to further diagnose any remaining issues with service communication or functionality.
+This summary encapsulates the key actions taken to enhance the OPEA project, focusing on improving service communication, user interface, and error handling.